Setup

 ring2 <- system.file("extdata", "second_ring_continuous.csv", package="ggtreeExtra")

-# The tree file was import using read.tree.
-If you have other format of tree, you can use corresponding function of treeio to read it.
+# The tree file was imported using read.tree.
+If you have other tree format files, you can use corresponding functions from treeio package to read it.

 tree <- read.tree(trfile)